Argentina–Chile border

 Location of Argentina (green) and Chile (orange).

 The Argentina–Chile border is the longest international border of South America and the third longest in the world after the Canada–United States border and the Kazakhstan–Russia border.
 With a length of 5308 km, it separates Argentina from Chile along the Andes and on the islands of Tierra del Fuego.
 However, there are some border disputes, particularly around the Southern Patagonian Ice Field.
-It is the largest border of the two countries, beating the Argentina–Paraguay and Chile–Bolivia, Argentina's and Chile's second largest borders, respectively.
+It is the largest border of the two countries, beating the Argentina–Paraguay and Chile–Bolivia, Argentina's and Chile's second longest borders, respectively.

 Many crossings along the border are also mountain passes along the continental divide.
 In the far south and far north the border follows straight lines between summits or along parallels or meridians.